 Staging your home properly can not only get it sold more quickly, but it can also help you net money when it sells.
 The best part?
 You don’t have to break the bank in the process.
-Follow this infographic by Moshells to help showcase your home’s best features.
+Follow this infographic to help showcase your home’s best features.

 The five golden rules are: